CMSC-100-2S-AY2024-2025/exer-01-html-and-css-gavinjoshsacdalanortiz/README.md

 BS Computer Science
 https://cmsc-100-2s-ay2024-2025.github.io/exer-01-html-and-css-gavinjoshsacdalanortiz/

-Step 1: Accept the assignment we created specifically for you.
-After accepting it, you'll notice that a repository named 02-my-github-page-carlodb is automatically created.
-The repository name is structured with 02-my- github-page as the standard name for this activity, which cannot be changed, followed by carlodb, which is your GitHub username.
+Step 1: Accept the assignment created in order to create your repository.

 Step 2: Clone the remote repository to your local machine.
 This will allow you to add customizable HTML static pages with CSS.
 When cloning the repository, be sure to follow the proper structure to avoid issues with